-Abandoned at Babo Airfield.
-The front half of this aircraft was off a ravine into a dump area near the control tower.
+This Tony was abandoned at Babo Airfield.
+The fuselage was cut forward of the Hinomaru, possibly by the Japanese during the Pacific War to salvage the tail section.
+The front half of the fuselage with the wings attached was pushed off a ravine into a dump area near the control tower.

 "On the leading edge of the wing in the gun port fairing I observed the manufacture number.
 It was in the 700's series, possibly 727, i will have to check my notes."

 Until 1991, this Tony remained in situ Babo Airfield.
 Wreckage included the wings, fuselage and engine.
 The fuselage was damaged or cut off beyond the cockpit.
 A battered Ki-61 tail section was in the same area, but unclear if it is associated with this aircraft, or another.

 Fenstermaker in 1991.
 The salvage was funded by the Santa

 Monica Museum of Flying.
 Shipped to California, it immediately went for auction, but did not sell.

 Monica Museum of Flying exported this aircraft to Russia, along with A6M3 Zero 3869, presumably for restoration.
 No work was done on this airframe for Santa Monica's project.